OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 If we have constraints in place, we can then look at how certain implementation decisions may help us control emergent complexity.

 When we were deciding how a step's UI should be expressed, we were faced with a decision: should we let users bring their own HTML, javascript, and framework to express the step UI?
 What about having them just provide some html?
-What if it were more of a code-based DSL?
+What if it were an API written in code?
 What about just plain old declarative JSON?
 Each of these solution candidates would have a very different impact on emergent complexity.

 To tackle this complexity and help make a decision, we created a decision matrix to help visualise how each option would either solve or not solve each piece of complexity.

 ![Decision matrix for step UI](blogimage-decision-making.png)

 By enumerating the properties a solution might contribute for us, and evaluating each solution candidate against these properties, we could make a decision that took our emergent complexity into account.
-Our decision was to implement a custom UI framework - a DSL that could be used to express a step's UI.
+Our decision was to implement a custom UI framework - code that could be used to express a step's UI.
 This would give people the power and flexibility of implementing the UI in code and familiar tooling, but would avoid the emergent complexity that would come with people supplying arbitrary HTML and javascript.

 ### "ilities"